Jaisleenkaur/Udacity-Portfolio-Site/README.md

 # Udacity Front-end Nonodegree - Project 1
 ## Udacity Portfolio Site

 This project is the first project of the Udacity Front-end Nonodegree Program.
-It features responsive design using the bootstrap framework.
+It is a simple one page portfolio featuring responsive design using the bootstrap framework.

 I have refactored the code to include a simple about section along with adding my other projects from the nanodegree.